 Economics of Wealth Creation

-The course explores how building wealth in the firm is linked to developing intellectual capital and knowledge management, that in turn promote production and product development.
+The course explores how building wealth in the firm is linked to developing intellectual capital and knowledge management, that in turn promote production development and production.
 This theme is expanded to the concept of knowledge sharing through inter-firm alliances and networks that sometimes develop into industry clusters.
 Government policies to support these processes of business development, technological progress and innovation are reviewed.
 Drawing on case studies and policy analysis, this course will provide a critical understanding of the innovative behaviour of firms and corporate management strategy.

 - Semester 2 - 2015